 Apart from a few people who knew each other through their professional circles, the twelve writers had never met.
-They came from different walks of life and comprised ten women and two men; Lebanese, Syrian, and Egyptian nationals; ages ranging between early 20s and late 40s; and residents of different cities and countries.
+They were residents of different cities across Lebanon and comprised ten women and two men; Lebanese, Syrian, and Egyptian nationals; ages ranging between early 20s and late 40s.
 Michelle co-coordinated the project from the UK, where she was spared the everyday anguish of living in Beirut but was still consumed by the concern for it, and supported the process of writing.
 Our group wrote and spoke in Arabic (both standard and colloquial) and English.
 We explored how the shift in language opens up, at times, and closes at others, also affecting form and tone.
 As project coordinators, we were open to interpretation when we asked our writers to observe and document everyday life around them.
 We invited them to be attuned to space, materialities, emotions, interactions, journeys, ambivalences, absences, and presences.

 The task of writing for a group of strangers was intimidating at first.
 The everyday we were hoping to pin down seemed too broken to simply reconstruct in a diary.
 A sense of bewilderment hindered our ability to make sense of the moment.
 In the midst of collapse, the act of writing, even for some of us who wrote for a living, appeared too challenging.
 Was writing a privilege, some of us asked?
 Was it a luxury that transcended Lebanon’s violent reality and the hold that its chaos had on our lives?
 Could we proceed without guilt over such an indulgence when we were surrounded by despair and death?

 As members of the group read each other’s diaries, our relationship to writing morphed.
 We found that writing allowed us to face our own internal turbulences, to open up and to find relief in expression.
-Pascale Ghazaly felt that ‘writing is a desperate act and a glorious one at the same time.
-It is like when everything blurs out and we take roughly-made torches to discern where we are.’
-Zainab Chamoun realised that ‘writing is a right, not a privilege.
+Pascale Ghazaly felt that “writing is a desperate act and a glorious one at the same time.
+It is like when everything blurs out and we take roughly-made torches to discern where we are.”
+Zainab Chamoun realized that “writing is a right, not a privilege.
 Whoever you are and no matter what skills you have, you have the right to put your thoughts into words and experiment with language.
-In such turbulent times, the least we can do is write.’
+In such turbulent times, the least we can do is write.”
 Writing peeled away some of our inhibitions as we delved into the murky depths of what it means to live through destruction and what it takes to reconcile with complex layers of loss and the estrangement we felt towards our upended social world.
-Our writing helped us survive; in a landscape of wounds, it was a ‘construction of the soul, so it recovers from its pains’ (Matar 2016)Matar, A. (2016). ‘الكاتب في اللحظة التاريخية مستهدفًا وضحية’ [The Writer in Historical Junctures: A Target and a Victim].
+Our writing helped us survive; in a landscape of wounds, it was a “construction of the soul, so it recovers from its pains” (Matar 2016)Matar, A. (2016). ‘الكاتب في اللحظة التاريخية مستهدفًا وضحية’ [The Writer in Historical Junctures: A Target and a Victim].
 Jadaliyya.
 9 Sept. … Continue reading.

 The extracts presented in this issue, while they comprise only a portion of the wealth of entries from our writers, speak to these themes.
-Accompanied by a timeline that contextualises the events taking place in Lebanon through the period of the project (November 2020-February 2021), the diaries, we hope, will shed some light on everyday experiences in extraordinary times.
+Accompanied by a timeline that contextualizes the events taking place in Lebanon through the period of the project (November 2020-February 2021), and a podcast that vocalizes the entries, the diaries, we hope, will shed some light on everyday experiences in extraordinary times.

 Muzna Al-Masri and Michelle Obeid